Skip to main content

 kubectl --namespace spegel port-forward ${MIRROR_POD_NAME} 9090

 In a browser, navigate to http://localhost:9090/debug/web and check the Last Mirror Success field.
-If Spegel has recently served an image from a peer, this field displays a duration (for example, 2m30s) indicating how long ago.
+If Spegel recently served an image from a peer, this field displays a duration (for example, 2m30s) indicating how long ago.
 On a freshly deployed cluster, this field shows Pending until the first P2P transfer occurs.

 Test image pulls from the debug page